smann95/Mu-P_Mapping/README.md

 that is, one should be able to clone it to a cluster and begin running jobs immediately assuming the .pqr files one wants are here.

-The **fugacity** folder is the first phase of this project; we ended up going with a much simpler approach which is both easier to think about and much easier to implement in code.
-The simpler approach is found in the **compressibility** folder.